General Jean Pierre Pouget

 Pronunciation:

 Pouget did not take part in the campaign against Russia in 1812.
 Instead, in August of 1812 he was recalled to France to take command of the 12th Brigade of the National Guard.
-The following year he took command of the département of Aude and therefore he did not actively participate in the campaigns in Germany of 1813 or the defense of France of 1814.
+The following year he served as commander of the department of Aude and therefore he did not actively participate in the campaigns in Saxony of 1813 or the defense of France of 1814.
 After Napoleon's abdication in 1814, Pouget was made a Knight of Saint Louis by the restored Bourbons.

-After Napoleon escaped from Elba and resumed power in 1815, Pouget was elected a representative of Aude to the Chamber during the Hundred Days.
-He was appointed commander of the départements of Gers and Aude but then put on non-activity after Napoleon's second abdication.
-In 1817 Pouget was reemployed by the Bourbons, and he finally retired in 1822.
+After Napoleon returned from exile on Elba and resumed power in 1815, Pouget was elected a representative of Aude to the Chamber during the Hundred Days.
+He was appointed commander of the departments of Gers and Aude but then put on non-activity after Napoleon's second abdication.
+In 1817 Pouget was reemployed by the Bourbons, and he finally retired from the army in 1822.

 Bibliography